rfdrake/cibh/README.md

 All principal code is from Pete Whiting and was originally written probably somewhere around 1998?

-The updates for modern perl and reimplementing 64bit counters were done by me, Robert Drake
+The updates for modern perl and reimplementing 64bit counters were done by me, Robert Drake.

 I've updated the documentation somewhat.
 I still don't anticipate anyone who hasn't run it before from being able to figure it out, but I'm trying to cater